BenjaminTietz/LeaseLoop_Frontend/README.md

 # Guesthouse PMS Frontend 🌐

-## A responsive and multilingual Angular frontend for managing hotel and guesthouse operations — fully integrated with a Django REST API backend.
+## A responsive Angular frontend for managing hotel and guesthouse operations — fully integrated with a Django REST API backend.

 ---